Last Updated on October 4, 2022 by Andrew Pirie

 In 1774, a Prussian, Johann Bernhard Basedow.
 Included physical exercises with other forms of instruction at his school in Dessau, Saxony.
 With this action began the modernization of gymnastics and thrust the Germanic countries into the sport’s forefront.

 In the late 1700s, Friedrich Ludwig Jahn of Germany developed the sidebar, the horizontal bar, the parallel bars, the balance beam, and jumping events.
-Considered the “father of modern gymnastics”more than anyone else.
+And considered the “father of modern gymnastics”more than anyone else.

 Gymnastics flourished in Germany in the 1800s.
 While in Sweden, a more graceful form of the sport, stressing rhythmic movement, was developed by Guts Muth.

 The opening (1811) of Jahn’s school in Berlin.
 To promote his version of the sport.
-This led to Europe and England forming many clubs.
+And this led to Europe and England forming many clubs.

 The prime developer of natural gymnastics was Per Henrik Ling.
 In 1813 Ling founded a teacher-training center, the Royal Gymnastics Central Institute, in Stockholm.

 Ling devised and taught a system of gymnastic exercises designed to produce medical benefits for the athlete.
 Calisthenics is attributed to him, including free calisthenics—exercises without hand apparatus such as clubs, wands, and dumbbells.